×

 • Slovene is spoken as a national language in: Austria, Croatia, Hungary, Italy, Slovenia.

 You will also get to know the continents where Dutch and Slovene speaking countries lie.
-Based on the number of people that speak these languages, the position of Dutch language is 48 and position of Slovene language is not available.
+Based on the number of people that speak these languages, the position of Dutch language is 48 and position of Slovene language is 28.
 Find all the information about these languages on Dutch and Slovene.

 Dutch and Slovene Language History